Uljibuh/velocity-vs-endpoint-flow-matching/README.md

 MNIST Trajectory Transport: Visualizing how the model "learns to move" pixels.

 This repository explores the geometric and dynamical differences between:

 $$v_\theta(x_t, t)$$

 and

 $$x_{1,\theta}(x_t, t)$$

+Repository Structure

-Repository StructureThe project is organized into modular components to allow for easy experimentation with different architectures or datasets:Plaintext.
+The project is organized into modular components to allow for easy experimentation with different architectures or datasets:

+Plaintext.
 ├── data.py           # MNIST loading, filtering, and preprocessing
 ├── models.py         # U-Net architecture and Time-Injection blocks
 ├── sample.py         # ODE integration logic and matplotlib visualization